 Natural probiotics are those probiotics that occur in food and in the dirt.
-We’re actually evolved to ingest soil-based organisms as our source of probiotics; such as trace amounts of organic dirt on your vegetables or incidental ingestion from working or being outside near grass and soil.
+As humans, we have actually evolved to ingest soil-based organisms as our source of natural probiotics.
+This includes trace amounts of organic dirt on your vegetables or incidental ingestion from working or being outside near grass and soil.

 10 Foods with Natural Probiotics

 During the fermentation process, the carbohydrates in the food begin to break down and interact with bacteria.
 The result is a tangy, often sour food that doesn’t expire easily.
 It’s also now filled with probiotics, which help the food’s nutrient bioavailability.

-One of the world’s oldest fermented foods, this fermented cabbage has origins in Asia.
+One of the world’s oldest fermented foods, sauerkraut or fermented cabbage, has origins in Asia.
 Sauerkraut is especially high in lactic acid, a source of probiotics.
 It’s also high in Vitamins K, A, B, and C.

 Kefir is a drinkable source of probiotics, made from fermented milk or water.
 Kefir is often made with cow’s or goat’s milk, but can also be made from dairy-free milk such as coconut milk, or even water.

 The result is a spicy, tangy dish resembling spicy sauerkraut filled with lactic acid-based probiotics.
-The fermentation also makes the B- and C vitamins in the food more bioavailable.
+The fermentation also makes the B vitamins and C vitamins in the food more bioavailable.

 Miso is a paste made from fermented soybeans used to flavor Japanese dishes like soups and salads.
 It has a salty, umami flavor and boasts an impressive nutrient profile.

-The most popular source of naturally-occurring probiotics, yogurt is a fermented milk product that has been around for a very long time.
+The most popular source of naturally-occurring probiotics, yogurt is a fermented milk product that has been made by humans for a very long time.

 Yogurt is naturally tangy and quite sour, but can be sweetened or made more savory depending on preference.
 Dairy-based yogurt is especially high in vitamins D and K, along with potassium and calcium.

 Rhizopus oligosporus and Lactobacillus plantarum are the probiotic strains in tempeh that greatly increase the digestibility and bioavailability of the soybeans.
 This fermented food has a strong earthy, nutty flavor and offers a plant-based source of protein, B vitamins, and Vitamin K.

 Kombucha is a trendy beverage that is made from black tea and sugar, and fermented from colonies of bacteria that originate from a SCOBY.
 Kombucha has a vinegar or beer-like taste and a mild alcohol content (usually below 0.5% ABV.)

 There isn’t as much evidence to completely claim kombucha as a health food, but it does contain polyphenols from the tea and some amount of B vitamins and Vitamin C, along with natural sources of probiotics.

 8. Fermented Veggies

 Cabbage isn’t the only veggie you can ferment!
 You can easily ferment nearly any vegetable as a way to get more natural probiotics into your diet and preserve food.

 9. Raw Cheese

 Unpasteurized cheese, also known as raw cheese, is a nutrient-dense source of probiotics.
 Because the bacteria, yeast, and naturally-occurring mold aren’t killed by pasteurization, good bacteria is allowed to flourish.

 Another soybean-based fermented food, natto is a popular condiment and breakfast dish in Japan.
 Natto contains Bacillus subtilis and is either loved or hated.
 It has a very distinct flavor, smell, and texture.

-Like other fermented soy products, natto is high in Vitamin K, B vitamins, and calcium.
+Like other fermented soy products, natto is high in Vitamin K2, B vitamins, and calcium.
 It also contains nattokinase as an active ingredient, which has been linked to the prevention and treatment of cardiovascular disease.